umarcor/hwstudio/docs/source/userguide.rst

 Undo/Redo
 ``````````

-Icestudio allows to undo/redo the following actions:
+hwstudio allows to undo/redo the following actions:

 * Add or remove a block.
 * Add or remove a wire.